 Finding a competitive pricing strategy is vital to increasing your sales and creating more revenue.
 It can make a huge impact on your overall chances of success, so you must not take it lightly.

 Once you’ve come up with a winning pricing plan, HoneyBook can help you create interactive pricing guides that enable your clients to select services, pay online, and book with you.
-Beyond an online payment software, HoneyBook helps you showcase your prices via customizable templates that align with your brand.
+Beyond being online payment software, HoneyBook helps you showcase your prices via customizable templates that align with your brand.